King of Swords tarot card meaning

 In the long run, the influence of the King of Swords will be shown in your many successes, both in your love life and in your professional sphere.
 Because you are confident in your abilities, you know how to direct your thinking in a way that allows you to develop in accord with your beliefs.
 While you're on your way, just remember sometimes that it's important not to abuse your charisma and your natural authority.

-Interpretation of The King of Swords upright
+King of Swords upright

 When drawn upright, the King of Swords may refer to the seeker's life or to someone who is close to them.
 It is therefore important to take the whole draw into account when analyzing the true implications of this card.